maidsafe/sn_routing/docs/data_manager_account.md

 ## Motivation

 The main motiviation for re-factoring this persona is efficiency: unlike the other personas the data manager has currently no easy win in terms of reducing the amount of information the persona holds.
-There is a very valid opportunity though via a better holding mechnaism (via sqlite) and also the length of the keys held.
+There is a very valid opportunity though via a better holding mechanism (via sqlite) and also the length of the keys held.
 So there are two factors involved in this case: more efficient engine for managing the data and also the size of the data we are managing.

 ## Overview